 The Takeaway

-The $630 billion space economy is not a bubble.
+The $700-billion-plus space economy is not a bubble.
 It is built on real services that real customers pay for every day.
 The satellites overhead are not science projects; they are revenue-generating infrastructure.
 The rockets launching every few days are not vanity projects; they are freight trucks servicing the most valuable real estate in the solar system: orbit.